bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## The project

 We are going to create a small example project first using go.
-As we mentioned you do not need to use go directly at all when using bazel.
+As we mentioned you do not need to use go directly at all when using Bazel.
 But to get an "easy" jump start we wanted to quickly generate some code.

 The project is going to consist of a simple CLI program that generates a